 We have good links with our partner school.
 (St Thomas’ CE Primary School).

-In our pre school room we have access to an Interactive White Board that the children love to use.
-It has access to the internet (controlled by staff) and has lots of educational programs availabe.
+In our pre-school room we have access to an interactive white board that the children love to use.
+It has access to the internet (controlled by staff) and has lots of educational programmes available.

-We now have communication packs that are sent home with every child that has a range of information to inform parents and for parents to help participate with their childs learning at home.
+We have communication packs that are sent home with every child that has a range of information to inform parents and for parents to help participate with their child’s learning at home.

-In the Little Monkeys Room, we promote independence where ever possible.
+In the Little Monkeys Room, we promote independence wherever possible.
 The children are encouraged to use the bathrooms independently (but supervised by a member of staff, to avoid accidents).
-Self serve during meal-times (where it is safe to do so) and access drinking water through our self service water dispenser.
+They self serve during meal-times (where it is safe to do so) and have access to drinking water through our self service water dispenser.